NethServer/ns8-docs/nethvoice.rst

 NethVoice CTI
 ^^^^^^^^^^^^^

-* ``NethVoice CTI``: permette di abilitare tutti i permessi sottostanti abilitando le seguenti funzionalità sul NethVoiceCTI
+* ``NethVoice CTI``: Enables all the underlying permissions by activating the following functionalities on NethVoice CTI.

 Address Book
 ^^^^^^^^^^^^